 While the Nomad is bigger, it's still compact and lightweight.
 We offer a true portable underwater breathing device that makes for the perfect travel companion in the car, on the boat or in the air.

-The Nomad portable underwater breathing device is like the Nemo but deeper.
+The Nomad portable underwater breathing device is like the Nomad Mini but deeper.
 It's like scuba diving but simpler.
 It's the perfect in-between for any diver.
 Purchase yours today.

 BLU3 Training vs SCUBA Diving

 Scuba diving is an exciting hobby, but sometimes the training can overwhelm individuals at the start.

 Diving with a BLU3 underwater breathing device still requires training, and SCUBA certification is always encouraged as well.
 Learning to dive with Nomad Mini is recommended because the gear involved is more of a stepping stone between snorkeling and SCUBA, so it is not as overwhelming for new divers.
 BLU3 provides users with multiple opportunities to learn depending on their needs in the form of a completely self-paced free online dive training course and fun-filled guided tours.

 BLU3 dive training courses and guided tours are able to help new divers get more comfortable with the concepts used for scuba diving.
 That means when you eventually want to dive deeper than 30 feet, you'll already have a large store of specialized knowledge to help you get your scuba certification.
 The BLU3 Online Dive Training Course can make the transition to scuba diving a smoother process.